Mnatsakanyan1996/micro-frontend-react/README.md

-# micro-frontend-react
+# Micro-Frontend Architecture
-Develop Micro-Frontends using React
+Micro-Frontends using React